samcartersmith/cds/docs/adoption-tracker-config.md

 > A quick guide on how to modify the adoption tracker config.

-For details regarding Adoption Tracker Development: See [Adoption Tracker Development Docs](../adoption-tracker-development.md)
+For details regarding Adoption Tracker Development: See [Adoption Tracker Development Docs](../docs/adoption-tracker-development.md)

 ## Overview

 The adoption tracker config is the key source for our data.
 This guide covers how to modify it.

 config - `apps/website/scripts/adoption/config.ts`

+### Note

+After updating the configuration, ensure to execute the following commands:

+- `yarn nx run website:adoption` to refresh the adoption data
+- `yarn nx run website:start` to launch the website.

+Afterwards, navigate to the Adopters Overview, Adopters Details, CUJ Overview, or CUJ details page to verify that the data, including the version, is displayed correctly.

 ## Adding to Adoption Tracker (Adoption Overview) Data